agentmealoaf/caramelcraft/README.md

 # CaramelCraft

-CaramelCraft is an open source Minecraft resource pack to enhance your Minecraft experience.
-It's still in its early stages, but I hope you all enjoy.
+CaramelCraft is an open source building resource pack to enhance your Minecraft experience.
+I've been working on it for about 6 months, so it's still in its early stages, but I hope you all enjoy.

 ## Usage